-Once the Utilization Management Department receives the request for authorization, Great Plains Medicare Advantage will review the request using nationally recognized industry standards or local coverage determination criteria.
+Once the Utilization Management department receives the request for authorization, Great Plains Medicare Advantage will review the request using nationally coverage determinations (NCDs) or local coverage determinations (LCDs) or nationally recognized industry standard criteria.
 If the request for authorization is approved, Great Plains Medicare Advantage will assign an authorization number and enter the information in the Plan's medical management system.